PythWare/Aldnoah-Engine/README.md

 # Possible issues

 Audio/subcontainer KVS files, let's talk about that.
 AE can repack the subcontainers KVS files are in and apply new audio to the supported games but only Warriors Orochi 3 has full audio replacing support until I find the KVS metadata files for Toukiden Kiwami, Dynasty Warriors 7 XL, Dynasty Warriors 8 XL, Dynasty Warriors 8 Empires, Bladestorm Nightmare, and Warriors All Stars.
-Version 2.1 of AE should eliminate that issue but as of version 2.0 only Warriors Orochi 3 supports full audio replacing/adding.
+Later versions of AE should eliminate that issue but as of version 2.015 only Warriors Orochi 3 supports full audio replacing/adding.

 You may see some subfolders unpacked with regular files but also empty files, don't delete the empty files if it belongs to the subcontainer (meaning it's stored within the folder where you found them), they're intentionally created to maintain indexing during repacking.
 It's normal behavior.
 Review Subcontainer Info section if needing more details.